ericbulloch/kwmd/tools/nikto.md

 Sometimes the web server will use Basic Authentication to block my scans.
 If I know what the username and password are I can provide them to nikto so that it can continue to scan.
 The credentials are provided using the `-id` option.
 I would provide the username mike and the password letmein1 in the original example like so:

 `nikto -h http://target.thm -id mike:letmein1`

+Now nikto can log in to the site and continue to run scans on protected pages.
+A lot of software information and configuration files are hidden behind pages that need credentials.
+This will help getting past pages that are using Basic Authentication.